ThinkbotsAreFree/logo.eno/README.md

 in this example, `#kg` indicates the unit of measure of the value `25`.

+you can't add the same typetag several times to the same value (nothing happens if you do so).

 ### removing typetags

 there can be a need to remove typetags.